 We are interested in developing new approaches for integrating of omics data with applications for biomarker discovery, patient stratification and classification, among others.
 Some of these methods are available as public bioinformatics tools that can be used by researchers to study and interpret their data.

-Statistical & ML methods for Multi-Omics Data Integration
+Statistical and ML methods for Multi-Omics Data Integration

 One of our aims is to develop new statistical, computational and machine learning methods for the integration and analysis of heterogeneous omics data in a broad range of contexts: